 The average person spends 2 hours a day on their smartphone.
 This rises to 3 hours for 18 – 24 year olds (Time to log off).
 The addictiveness of smartphone and social media use is now being recognised by health organisations, like the NHS, who offer treatment for it.
 The average person checks their phone around 10 times an hour (Bersin).

 It’s no surprise that in moments of need we turn to our beloved pocket friends for help when it comes to learning.

-6. Prefers learning to be on the job
+6. Prefers learning to be through on the job experience

-Without a doubt, the majority of people prefer to learn on the job (93%).
+Without a doubt, the majority of people prefer to learn through on the job experience (93%).
 This comes out top in both the user research conducted, independently, by Jane Hart and Towards Maturity.
-In fact, 93% of employees want to integrate learning and work (Treion Muller), to up their ability to learn on the job and be more efficient.
+In fact, 93% of employees want to integrate learning and work (Treion Muller), to up their ability to learn through on the job experience and be more efficient.

 Combining the findings of both Jane Hart’s and Towards Maturity’s reports, we get a list of preference that looks like this:

 - Learning through on the job experience: 93%

 - Manager support: 74%

 - Coaching & Mentoring: 65%